Cambrian Series 2

-Cambrian Series 2 is the unnamed 2nd series of the Cambrian.
+Cambrian Series 2 or Mid-Early Cambrian is the unnamed 2nd series of the Cambrian.
 It lies above the Terreneuvian series and below the Miaolingian.
 Series 2 has not been formally defined by the International Commission on Stratigraphy, lacking a precise lower boundary and subdivision into stages.
 The proposed lower boundary is the first appearance of trilobites which is estimated to be around million years ago.

 Naming

 The International Commission on Stratigraphy has not named the 2nd series of the Cambrian yet.
 In part the new name will replace the older terms "Lower Cambrian" and "Early Cambrian".
 The nomenclature used in Siberia uses the term "Yakutian" for this series.

 Subdivisions

 The 2nd series is currently subdivided by the ICS into two stages: Cambrian Stage 3 and Cambrian Stage 4.
 Both of these stages also lack formal definition.
 The Siberian nomenclature distinguishes three stages (lowest first): Atdabanian, Botomian and Toyonian.
 In general most subdivisions of this series rely on biostratigraphy of trilobite zones.

 The Ordian stage, which is use in Australian chronostratigraphical scale, was originally supposed to be the lowest stage of the Miaolingian, but may belong to upper Series 2.
 As of 2024, the base of the Ordian is not defined yet.